xiacijie/Weaver/README.md

 2. `-v` takes either `normal` or `lta`, which means the verify algorithm will use determinstic finite automata or looping tree automata to verify the program.
 3. `-a` takes either `true` or `false`, which means whether to use the antichain algorithms for the looping tree automata proof checking.
 4. `-I` takes `<smtinterpol/mathsat>`.
 This specifies the SMT solver used for craig interpolation.
 5. `-i` takes `<smtinterpol/mathsat/yices>`.
-This specifies the SMT solver used for checking indepence relations of statements.
+This specifies the SMT solver used for checking independence relations of statements.
-6. '-h' takes `<smtinterpol/mathsat/yices>`.
+6. `-h` takes `<smtinterpol/mathsat/yices>`.
 This specifies the SMT solver used for checking the validity of hoare triples during proof construction.
 7. `-l` takes `none/error/warn/info/debug/verbose`

 ## Default options: